nirmata/nirmata-scripts/terraform/eks-cluster-create/README.md

-This repository consistes of tf files which creates an EKS cluster.
+This repository consists of tf files which creates an EKS cluster.
 Cluster creation was tested using v1.3.6

 Variables that can be changed:
 - AWS Region